 Within InnerTrends, segmentation is based on the account’s properties that we receive.
 Segmentation is defined by a set of rules that include or exclude accounts with a specific property.

-Most importantly, you now have the option of choosing when the account or user had this property during his or her lifetime usage:
+As a new feature, you now have the option of choosing when the account had this property during his or her lifetime usage:

 - Account started with this value - the property value that the account had upon creation.

 - Account had this value at any moment - the property value might change, so if the account had the specified value at any moment, it will be included in the segmentation.

 - Account has this value now - if the last value property is the specified one, then the account will be included in the segmentation.